NaturailyShopify/Naturaily-netlify/_posts/2017-11-10-things-you-need-to-know-about-react-native.md

 ---
-title: Things you need to know about React Native
+title: Things You Need to Know about React Native
 description: >-
   The popularity of React Native has skyrocketed in the past 2 years.
 Here's a brief introduction to the framework, its advantages and uses in software